 TruGreen is one of the best lawn care companies for dethatching if you’re looking for a professional.
 The technicians are well-trained, have local knowledge and experience, and can couple dethatching with a myriad of other services that can benefit your lawn greatly.
 TruGreen also backs its work with a customer satisfaction guarantee.
 The average cost of dethatching a 5,000-square-foot property with TruGreen is approximately $270, although price fluctuations can be significant between lawn sizes and different locations.

-If you’re the type of homeowner that prefers to DIY your lawn care solutions and want to save money in the process, you can certainly do the dethatching yourself.
+If you’re the type of homeowner who prefers Self-serviced lawn care solutions and wants to save money in the process, you can certainly do the dethatching yourself.
 You’ll save quite a bit of money, but you will need to do all of the strenuous work yourself.

 We recommend going with Sunday Lawn Care for your DIY needs.
 This company provides the tools and treatments your lawn needs based on a soil test and lets you do the work to save on labor costs.
-While the company will only be able to supply dethatching equipment, it can also recommend fertilizers and amendments to help maintain a healthy thatch layer going forward.
+While the company will only be able to supply dethatching equipment, it can also recommend ideal lawn fertilizer and amendments to help maintain a healthy thatch layer going forward.

 Read our take on Sunday for more information.